-Yes, he is — but maybe not for much longer.
+Yes, Louis DeJoy still holds the title of Postmaster General — but maybe not for much longer.

-Postmaster General Louis DeJoy is a Trump-era appointment through and through — corruption, straw donor scandals, conflicts of interest.
-Just this month, it was revealed that DeJoy actively maintains financial ties to a company, XPO Logistics, that the USPS recently awarded a $120 million contract to.
-DeJoy previously served as an executive with XPO, a supply chain logistics company that he sold his previous company of 30 years, New Breed Logistics, to and maintains four leases in North Carolina to the company.
-He’s also still under FBI investigation for allegedly recruiting his employees to make political contributions and then reimbursing those donations via bonuses.
-A Washington Post analysis found that the contributions likely under investigation were made to Republican candidates at the federal and state levels, including donations to Trump Victory, the former president’s joint fundraising committee.
+DeJoy is also still under FBI investigation for allegedly recruiting his employees to make political contributions and then reimbursing those donations via bonuses.
+A Washington Post analysis found that the contributions likely under investigation were made to Republican candidates at the federal and state levels, including donations to Trump Victory, the Former President Donald Trumps’ joint fundraising committee.

-It’s not just the corruption.
-He’s wreaking havoc on the Postal Service, too.
+The situation that has developed since DeJoy was appointed is not just your usual political corruption.
+His reign is wreaking havoc on the Postal Service, a highly essential service for Americans.
 His ten-year “Delivering For America” plan has been widely criticized, from activists and the Postal Regulatory Commission alike, as a policy unlikely to achieve any significant savings for the USPS, but likely to lose it customers.
 The plan is set to slow down the mail across the country — changing most First Class Mail standards from 3 to 5 days.

-Once in post, Louis DeJoy immediately forged ahead with cuts to mail service, overtime bans for postal workers, removing critical mail sorting machines, and more.
+Once appointed, DeJoy immediately forged ahead with cuts to mail service, overtime bans for postal workers, removing critical mail sorting machines, and more.
 These decisions were made without any impact analysis studies, and in less than a month, on-time mail delivery plummeted.